Exam Content Outline

 4. Calculate cost and nutrition content of standardized recipes

-B. Specify Standards and Procedures for Preparing Food
+C. Specify Standards and Procedures for Preparation and Production

 1. Develop food quality control standards, (e.g., appearance, temperature, acceptance)